it-innovation/sam/doc/behaviour.rst

    This call-site may call methods with any name.

-.. function:: mayReceive(?Target, ?TargetInvocation, ?Method, ?Pos, ?ArgValue)
+.. function:: maySend(?Caller, ?CallerInvocation, ?CallSite, ?Pos, ?ArgValue)

-   Target.method may get called with `ArgValue` as parameter number `Pos` (or as any parameter if `Pos` is `-1`).
+   CallSite may send the value `ArgValue` as parameter number `Pos` (or as any parameter if `Pos` is `-1`).

+.. function:: maySend(?Caller, ?CallSite, ?Pos, ?ArgValue)

+   As for `maySend/5`, but the value may be sent in any context (e.g. it is a field or a literal).

 .. function:: mayCreate(?CallSite, ?ChildType, ?NameHint)